Sub lesson plans are essential for all teachers. Here are some ideas to help you stay organized.

 I design all of my resources to be easy to implement and straightforward—so much so that a sub could pick any of the pages up and use it without training.
 Although many teachers would prefer to avoid worksheets, they are probably your best option with a sub.

 Have at least five days of printed work ready for all of your students.
 Clearly label it and make it easy to find.
-(To ease your mind, here is why printing paper is not as bad for the environment as you may think.)

 Read this blog post where I review free printables for ELA sub plans that you can easily print and use.